practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 $
 ```

 However, this didn't make a standalone executable program.
-Building one is more complicated than in SWI Prolog.
+Building one is more complicated than in GNU Prolog.

 This web page gives a hint how to accomplish it: https://www.swi-prolog.org/FAQ/UnixExe.md (*)